 Before stepping towards building an Access database to share on the Web.
 It’s important to know what’s the need of doing so.
 Isn’t it?

-A custom web-based application is an online database application which can be accessed from any browser.
-User will create and maintain Access database web app in desktop version but can also use it in any of the browser they want.
+A custom web-based application is an online database application that can be accessed from any browser.
+Users will create and maintain the Access database web app in the desktop version but can also use it in any of the browsers they want.

-Thus, by doing this you can easily use your Access database from any device having internet connection like tablet or smartphones.
+Thus, by doing this you can easily use your Access database from any device having internet connection like tablets or smartphones.